OpenLiberty/arquillian-liberty-dependencies/README.md

 In this repository, you'll find 4 artifacts that you can use in your Maven and Gradle projects.
 They are:

-- `io.openliberty.arquillian:arquillian-liberty-managed-junit`, for using the Arquillian Liberty Managed container with JUnit
+- `io.openliberty.arquillian:arquillian-liberty-managed-junit` for using the Arquillian Liberty Managed container with JUnit
-- `io.openliberty.arquillian:arquillian-liberty-managed-testng`, for using the Arquillian Liberty Managed container with TestNG
+- `io.openliberty.arquillian:arquillian-liberty-managed-testng` for using the Arquillian Liberty Managed container with TestNG
-- `io.openliberty.arquillian:arquillian-liberty-remote-junit`, for using the Arquillian Liberty Remote container with JUnit
+- `io.openliberty.arquillian:arquillian-liberty-remote-junit` for using the Arquillian Liberty Remote container with JUnit
-- `io.openliberty.arquillian:arquillian-liberty-remote-testng`, for using the Arquillian Liberty Remote container with TestNG
+- `io.openliberty.arquillian:arquillian-liberty-remote-testng` for using the Arquillian Liberty Remote container with TestNG

 ## Usage

 **Notice:** There is currently a known issue with false positives test results when using certain versions of Arquillian with TestNG.
-[Here](docs/testng-false-positives.md) is more information about the issue, and a fix.
+[Here](docs/testng-false-positives.md) is more information about the issue and a fix.

 ### Maven